-Whenever Variable Rate Debt (such as the EMCP) is Outstanding, the State will, by the 15th day of each month, provide the Trustee with the results of a Variable Rate Take-Out Capacity Test.
-Key terms for completing the Variable Rate Take-Out Capacity Test are described in "SUMMARY OF CERTAIN PROVISIONS OF THE PROGRAM RESOLUTION" and "DEFINITIONS OF CERTAIN TERMS".
+There is currently no Variable Rate Debt Outstanding.
+Whenever Variable Rate Debt is Outstanding, the State will, by the 15th day of each month, provide the Trustee with the results of a Variable Rate Take-Out Capacity Test.
+Key terms and provisions for completing the Variable Rate Take-Out Capacity Test are described in "Summary of Certain Provisions of the Program Resolution" and "Definitions of Certain Terms".